OpenCTI-Platform/opencti/docs/docs/administration/audit/overview.md

 ### Basic knowledge

 The basic knowledge refers to all STIX data knowledge inside OpenCTI.
-Every create/update/delete actions on that knowledge is accessible through the history.
-That basic activity is handled by the history manager and can be also found directly on each entity.
+Every create/update/delete action on that knowledge is accessible through the history.
+That basic activity is handled by the history manager and can also be found directly on each entity.

 ### Extended knowledge

 The extended knowledge refers to extra information data to track specific user activity.
-As this kind of tracking is expensive, the tracking will only be done for specific user/group/organization explicitly configured.
+As this kind of tracking is expensive, the tracking will only be done for specific users/groups/organizations explicitly configured in the [configuration](configuration.md) window.

 ### Audit knowledge